michael-mueller-git/Python-Funscript-Editor/README.md

 # Python Funscript Editor

-A small Python program that use use Computer Vision to partially automate the generation of funscripts.
+A small Python program that use Computer Vision to partially automate the generation of funscripts.

 ## Getting Started